 New York City in the winter time is the perfect destination for your next couple’s getaway!
 This city holds so much charm, romantic restaurants, and unique experiences.

 If this is your first time to New York City, I would tack on an extra day to see the famous sites such as Empire State Building, Statue of Liberty, and Wall Street.
 I have an entire guide for 48 hours in New York City you can check out that covers these sites.
+Or if you are just there to take fabulous pictures, check out my guide on 9 most Instagrammable spots in the city!

 There’s a high chance that this post contains affiliate links.
 I may receive a small commission (at no extra cost to you), that goes directly towards little Rosie’s dog treats!

-– When to go –
+– When to go to NYC in the winter –

 The best and most popular time to visit New York in the winter is of course, New Year’s Eve.
 They host the famous ball drop in Time Square and still have all of their popular Christmas Decorations up.
 Plan far in advance and plan to spend A LOT of money!